ssmirr/appdev-chapters/minimal-javascript.md

 Thankfully, also like CSS, JavaScript has made tremendous strides in the last 5-10 years in paving over the warts of the past with new features and getting them adopted across _most_ browsers so that, in 2021, it's quite nice to use.

 [^ten_days]: The initial design of JavaScript was done in just 10 days.
-This sometimes painfully obvious in the early days.
+This was (sometimes painfully) obvious in the early days.

 ## The very basics